Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     this.args = args;
   }

-Now, ordinarily ``console.log`` prints something to the console and returns ``undefined``, but let's instead write a pure version that doesn't do anything, but returns an ``IO``:
+Ordinarily, the ``console.log`` function prints something to the console and returns ``undefined``, but let's instead write a pure version that doesn't do anything, but returns an ``IO``: